dcurrigan/sql-challenge/README.md

 ![SQL](EmployeeSQL/ERD.png)

 To perform the queries below the database can be establised as follows:
-1. Create a new Database
+1. Create a new Database in PostgreSQL
-2. Create tables using table schemata in schema.sql
+2. Create tables using table schemata in the schema.sql file
 3. Import the csv files into  the tables from the data folder
     **Note:** Due to the foreign keys described in the schema, the csv's should be imported in the folllowing order:
               (1) departments.csv --> (2) titles.csv --> (3) employees.csv --> (4) dept_emp.csv -->  (5) dept_manager.csv --> (6)) salaries.csv